Ada-Developers-Academy/daily-curriculum/week18/ember-project.md

     - Email
     - Cart
     - Transaction
-    - Status [pending, paid, canceled]
+    - Status [paid, canceled]
 - A customer can input their personal details (see above)
-- A customer can input their credit card, CVV, and expiration date
+- A customer can input their credit card, CVV, Zip, and expiration date
 - When the customers submits their checkout form:
     - If the response is successful
         - Save the Order to the DB